merps/f5-ts-sumo/README.md

 terraform apply --vars-file ../variables.tfvars
 ```

-> **_NOTE:_**  This architecture deploys two c4.2xlage PAYG BIG-IP Marketplace instances, it is recommended to perfrom a
+> **_NOTE:_**  This architecture deploys two c4.2xlage PAYG BIG-IP Marketplace instances, it is
-`terraform destroy --vars-file` to not incur excessive usage costs outside of free tier.
+recommended to perfperform a `terraform destroy --vars-file` to not incur excessive usage costs
+outside of free tier.

 This deployment also covers the provisioning of the additional F5 prerequeset components so required for